bring/hedwig/src/shared/utilities/sticky/Sticky.md

 ## Sticky

-Makes a component stick to the top of the viewport.
+Makes wrapped contents stick to the top of the viewport.

 The component left/right position will be based on the original width of the element/container